 “Technological progress allows for innovation and better treatment—from antibiotics to bypass surgery—but good medicine continues to require, preferably in equal measure, psychological awareness, intuition, sensitivity, and empathy.”— Noga Arikha, 2009

-As a society (at least here in America), we seem to be stuck on individualism and selfishness, rather than a feeling of collective good.
-The prevailing attitude is no longer E pluribus unum, but
+As a society (at least here in America), we seem to be stuck on individualism and selfishness, rather than a feeling of the collective good.

 It shouldn’t be that difficult.

 The Democratic National Convention in the past two nights has focused on empathy and leadership.
 Touching and powerful videos have shown how Joe Biden has empathy for people he meets.